Jackiecatto/My-introduction-/README.md

 Also if anyone disrespects my friends boundaries I will not hesitate to chew you out or block you.
 I am pretty protective when it comes to friendships and their boundaries.
 - - -
 Just a heads up if you become friends or interact with me: I do not talk too much, I have social awkwardness with meeting new people, so I do apologize if I say something wrong or make the area awkward..
 But if you like a silent friend there you go!!
+Also if I leave randomly, I do apologize.
+It is a habit I need to break- It mostly happens when I'm on mobile.
+But, Computer?
+Thats like 1-4 hours of being on ponytown so winwin
 ![IMG_8890](https://github.com/user-attachments/assets/15c54d80-34bb-4870-b1b2-05087a310492)

 - - -